jlian/edgemasters.org/site/content/_index.md

 ---
 title: Home
-subtitle: The sharpest edges on the skis, no matter the cost.
+subtitle: The sharpest edges.
+No matter the cost.
 image: img/hero.png
 images:
   - /img/edge-master.png
 intro:
   heading: Who we are
   text: Welcome to Edge Masters, a group of dedicated skiers who believe that the